 In 2000 Action on Pre-eclampsia was responsible for bringing together top experts in pre-eclampsia, to develop the first ever national guidelines for midwives on the detection of the disease and how to assess women who were at risk.

 This included representatives from the Royal College of Obstetricians and Gynaecologists and the National Institute for Clinical Excellence.

-- PRECOG1 (Pre-eclampsia Community Guideline) provides a comprehensive guide to the early detection and treatment of pre-eclampsia in the community and was published in 2004.
+- PRECOG1 (Pre-eclampsia Community Guideline) provides a comprehensive guide to the early detection of pre-eclampsia in the community and was published in 2004.

-- PRECOG2 provides detailed guidelines for midwives working in Day Assessment Units as to how to care for women who have been diagnosed with pre-eclampsia, and was published in 2009.
+- PRECOG2 provides detailed guidelines for midwives working in Day Assessment Units as to how to assess women with suspected pre-eclampsia, and was published in 2009.

 The guidelines were endorsed by the Royal College of Obstetricians and Gynaecologists, the Royal College of Midwives and other professional bodies and are still widely used.